What is Buccal Cavity?

 Also, read Teeth – Different Types in Humans

 - What are the main parts of the mouth?

 The mouth, also called as the oral cavity includes teeth, tongue, salivary glands, tonsils, back of the throat and the epiglottis.
 The mouth is an important part as it helpful for speech and communication, eating and digestion, and can also be used for breathing.

 - What is the function of the buccal cavity?

-The buccal cavity or oral cavity is the beginning of the alimentary canal, which leads to the pharynx to the oesophagus.
-It is separated by the palate and functions as an entrance to the digestive system and is composed of the teeth, tongue and palate.
+The buccal cavity or oral cavity is the beginning of the alimentary canal, which leads to the pharynx to the esophagus.
+It is separated by the palate and functions as an entrance to the digestive system and is composed of the teeth, tongue, and palate.